 MVP

-As a novice user, I want to click a Category to make it the active Category, which opens it up and closes all other categories in the accordion.
+As a novice user, I want to click a Category to make it the active Category.

+Implementation Notes: this gesture opens the Cateogory up and closes all other categories in the accordion.
 All Sub-Categories are also opened to show the Activities inside them.
 None of the Sub-Categories are selected or have focus.
 The entire Category is slightly shaded to make it obvious that the entire Category has “focus”.
 The Activity Editor pane will be empty.

-As a novice user, I want to click a Sub-Category to make it the active Sub-Category, which will slightly shade the Sub-Category and all the Activities underneath (but unshade any other Sub-Category), to make it obvious that the Sub-Category has “focus”.
+As a novice user, I want to click a Sub-Category to make it the active Sub-Category.

+Implementation Notes: this will slightly shade the Sub-Category and all the Activities underneath (but unshade any other Sub-Category), to make it obvious that the Sub-Category has “focus”.
 The Activity Editor pane will be empty.

-As a novice user, I want to click an Activity to make it the active Activity, which will slightly shade the Activity (but unshade any other Activities), to make it obvious that the Activity has “focus”.
+As a novice user, I want to click an Activity to make it the active Activity.

+Implementation Notes: this will slightly shade the Activity (but unshade any other Activities), to make it obvious that the Activity has “focus”.
 The Activity Editor pane will now display the data for the active Activity.

-As a novice user, I want to click the + (add) button in the Organizer’s header to create a new Category at the bottom of the Category list called “New Category”.
+As a novice user, I want to be able to add a new Category.

+Implementation Notes: I click the + (add) button in the Organizer’s header to create a new Category at the bottom of the Category list called “New Category”.
 If one already exists by that name, a number (starting from 2) is appended.

+Implementation Notes: an alternative implementation is to always have a Category at the end called “New Category” and the process of renaming it will instantiate it as a new Category (and add a new “New Category” at the bottom of the list).

-As a novice user, I want to right-click a Category, Sub-Category, or Activity, and choose “rename” from the drop-down menu, to rename the Category, Sub-Category, or Activity in-place (transforming the Category, Sub-Category, or Activity to an edit box).
+As a novice user, I want to rename a Category, Sub-Category, or Activity.

+Implementation Notes: I right-click a Category, Sub-Category, or Activity, and choose “rename” from the drop-down menu, to rename the Category, Sub-Category, or Activity in-place (transforming the Category, Sub-Category, or Activity to an edit box).
 Pressing Enter or clicking anywhere outside of the edit box will execute the rename operation.

+Implementation Notes: an alternative implementation is to have glyphs for each Category, Sub-Category, or Activity with the relevant actions: in this case, a pencil icon for “edit”.

+Implementation Notes: another alternative is to click and hold over a Category, Sub-Category, or Activity to be able to rename it in place.

-As a novice user, I want to drag a Category up and down (above and below other Categories) to reorder the Category.
+As a novice user, I want to reorder a Category.

+Implementation Notes: I do this by dragging a Category up and down (above and below other Categories) to reorder the Category.

-As a novice user, I want to drag a Sub-Category up and down (above and below other Sub-Categories) to reorder the Category.
+As a novice user, I want to reorder a Sub-Category.

+Implementation Notes: I do this by dragging a Sub-Category up and down (above and below other Sub-Categories) to reorder the Category.

-As a novice user, I want to drag an Activity up and down (above and below other Activities in the Sub-Category) to reorder the Category.
+As a novice user, I want to reorder an Activity.

+Implementation Notes: I do this by dragging an Activity up and down (above and below other Activities in the Sub-Category) to reorder the Category.

-As an intermediate user, I want to drag an Activity to a different Sub-Category, to move the Activity to a different Sub-Category.
+As an intermediate user, I want to move an Activity to a different Sub-Category.

+Implementation Notes: I do this by dragging an Activity to a different Sub-Category.

-As an intermediate user, I want to click and hold over a Category, Sub-Category, or Activity to be able to rename it in place.
+As an intermediate user, I want to transform a Category into a Sub-Category or a Sub-Category into an Activity.

-As an intermediate user, I want to right-click a Category or Sub-Category and select “indent” to make a Category into a Sub-Category or a Sub-Category into an Activity (with the parent being the Category or Sub-Category right above it).
+Implementation Notes: I do this by right-clicking a Category or Sub-Category and selecting “indent” to make a Category into a Sub-Category or a Sub-Category into an Activity (with the parent being the Category or Sub-Category right above it).